farahat80/react-open-weather/README.md

 ```

-now in order to format the dates according to your locale you will need to import the local from [dayjs](https://github.com/iamkun/dayjs) and in your code before rendering the component you will need to set the locale as follow
+now in order to format the dates according to your locale you will need to import the locale from [dayjs](https://github.com/iamkun/dayjs) and in your code before rendering the component you will need to set the locale as follows

 ```js
 import 'dayjs/locale/de';